 - “Do I need insurance?
 What kind of insurance?”

 - “Is this rental car company even legit?”

-I live in San Francisco but haven’t owned a car in over 10 years, so I rent a car at least once a month.
+I live in San Francisco but haven’t owned a car in over 10 years, so I rent a car at least once a month, toss my travel backpack in the back seat, and go.
 Meaning: I’ve come out on the other side of the vortex and survived.
 Many times.
 I’ve also spent a lot of time figuring out the most cost-effective and time-efficient way to rent a car in the United States.

 Whether you’re an American or visiting from abroad, renting a car in the U.S. can be a confusing process full of hidden fees.
 Use this guide to help you figure out how to rent a car, find the best and most affordable option, and yes, whether or not you actually need that insurance from the rental car company.